iiD4x/GIC-Providers/README.md

 1. Open the root build.gradle.kts, read the comments and replace all the placeholders
 2. Familiarize yourself with the project structure.
 Most files are commented
 3. Build or deploy your first providers using:
-   - Windows: `.\gradlew.bat MyFirstProvider:make` or `.\gradlew.bat MyFirstProvider:deployWithAdb`
+   - To create a package: `./gradlew :MyFirstProvider:make`
-   - Linux & Mac: `./gradlew MyFirstProvider:make` or `./gradlew MyFirstProvider:deployWithAdb`
+   - To deploy to an online emulator: `./gradlew :MyFirstProvider:deployWithAdb`

 ## License